ECTE Training Programme Options & Guidance

 For Multi-Academy Trusts (MATs) with 20+ ECTs

-• Contextualise and deliver a bespoke ECTE programme tailored to your trust’s needs
+• Contextualise and deliver a bespoke ECT programme tailored to your trust’s needs

 • Flexibility to align training with your trust’s vision and values

-• Supported by Three Rivers Teaching School Hub to ensure fidelity to the ECTE
+• Supported by Three Rivers Teaching School Hub to ensure fidelity to the ITTECF

 • Greater control over content delivery and scheduling